-This blog is part of a four part series.
+This blog is part of a three part series.

 I have always been a fairly active individual throughout my life.
 I played baseball, soccer, football, and basketball as I was growing up.
 Now, I live in the great state of Utah which is home to some of the best hiking, backpacking, snow skiing, rock climbing, and mountain biking in the world.
 So, for most of my life, I never really worried about health, fitness, and my daily diet.
 I ate what I wanted and when I wanted.
 I tried to stay active through my recreational hobbies.
 As I got older, my wife and I started having babies, and job responsibilities grew through planting a church.
 My time became much more divided, and I became less active.
 I no longer had the ability to go on a three day backpacking trip whenever I wanted, especially when my wife needed help taking care of children.

 I’m a father of four amazing children, and I feel incredibly blessed to have each one of them in my life.
 As we were waiting on baby number four, we went to the 20-week prenatal checkup.
 While they were doing ultrasounds, they discovered that my fourth child had hydrocephalus and spina bifida.
 I had no idea what those words meant, but that started a two-and-a-half year medical journey involving six spinal and brain surgeries and consulting with top pediatric specialists, neurosurgeons, and doctors across the country.
 That experience was the hardest two years of my life, and it took a toll on my spiritual, mental, and physical life.